Founder and Piano Instructor

 Born and raised in Edmonton, this amusing and eccentric musician began his percussion studies at age 16 and later graduated from the music program at Grant MacEwan and possesses a diploma in Contemporary And Jazz Performance.
 David mixes tradition and innovation in both his playing and teaching style and always bases his lessons around the general goals of the student, while at the same time exposing them to new musical styles and concepts.
 He is a constant devotee and practitioner in the musical styles of Jazz, Rock, Blues, Afro Cuban, Brazilian, Hip Hop and Funk.
 David finds considerable fulfillment in imparting a love of music, rhythm, and life to others.

-Veronica teaches piano of all levels and ages.
+Veronica teaches piano of all levels and to ages.
 Veronica has been playing the piano since she was five.
-She graduated from the Department of Music of Tainan University of Technology with a major in piano.
-After graduating from University, she was admitted to the Tainan University of Technology, the Institute of Music, and was the first in class.
-She also came in first place in The National Musical Competition of the Baroque piano group.
-Since she was 19, Veronica has been teaching piano with great enthusiasm.
+She obtained her bachelor's degree and majored in piano from the Department of Music in Tainan University of Technology.
+After her university graduation, she attended the Tainan University of Technology, Institute of Music and successfully completed a Degree of Master of Music (specializing in Piano).

 Svitlana Remniakova-Ostrovska's passion for music began back in Ukraine, where she studied violin at the Music College of Dniepropetrovsk, and then at the Kiev Conservatory of PT chaikovskiy in the class of a David Oistrakh's graduate Elena Buchinskaya.
 After graduation, Svitlana worked at the State Circus Orchestra, State Television and Radio Orchestra in Kiev, and then at the Dniepropetrovsk Philharmonic Orchestra conducted by Gurgen Karapetian and at the Dniepropetrovsk Chamber Orchestra in the Dnipropetrovsk House of Organ and Chamber Music conducted by Anatoliy Abayev.